magento-hackathon/mage-git-info/README.md

     $ composer.phar install

+See https://github.com/magento-hackathon/composer-repository for more information.

 ## Configuration

-In System->Configuration->Git info you can enable the module.
+In *System->Configuration->Git info* you can enable the module.
 There are also several ACL configurations to manage access to all functions.

 ## Ideas